keiradu-code/Fall-25-Datathon-/README.md

 Summary of Business Problem Steps and Our Plan!

+DO MODEL LIKE NORMAL, EXPLAIN RELATIVE TO BUSINESS DESCRIPTION!!!!

 Notes: in the model data, "sample" column differentiates training and testing data.
 "1|bld" == training/building data, "2|val" == testing data.